- Best Overall: Frolic! Flower School With Chelsea Fuss

 Kristen shows you how to start building the wreath, starting with an oversized embroidery hoop as a base, which gives a natural feel to any part of the base peeping through.
 Her approach is freeform, experimenting with her finds, braiding stems of certain vegetation, and attaching to the base with wire.
 You’ll be sure to find a ton of inspiration for your own version.

 Frolic!
-Flower School with Chelsea Fuss earned our title for best overall for its variety, while Triangle Nursery stood out for its Christmas wreaths.
-Kippi At Home was a draw for its selection of floral options.
+Flower School with Chelsea Fuss earned our title for best overall for its variety and thorough and detailed approach to methods and techniques of wreath making.
+Triangle Nursery stood out for its Christmas wreaths and Kippi At Home was a draw for its selection of floral options.

 How Much Do Online Wreath Making Classes Cost?